pbmundas/Threat-Hunting-Docker-Lab/README.md

 ## Importing Mordor Dataset

-1. JSON logs (Sysmon, Windows event logs) can be ingested by **Logstash** directly keeping those JSON files in mordor folder. https://github.com/UraSecTeam/mordor/tree/master/datasets
+1. JSON logs (Sysmon, Windows event logs) can be ingested by **Logstash** directly keeping those JSON files in mordor folder (Currently there are limited sets as there is a size constraints). https://github.com/UraSecTeam/mordor/tree/master/datasets
 ---